The riders will be able to unlock bikes via Yulu app

-Amit Gupta, Co-founder of multi-billion dollar startup InMobi in India after spending substantial time at the successful company wasn't able to suppress the urge of doing something new.
+Amit Gupta, Co-founder of multi-billion dollar startup InMobi in India after spending substantial time at the successful company, wasn't able to suppress the urge of doing something new.
 He also co-founded a bike-sharing startup Yulu to compete in the emerging market of bike sharing services.
-Yulu will be coming with its smart bikes renting service in Bangalore in coming weeks.
+Yulu will be coming with its smart bikes renting service in Bangalore in the coming weeks.

-The catch is that the Yulu will allow the customers rent the bikes using their Android or iOS smartphones.
-Moreover, people have to use the QR code to unlock the bikes and they will be bill after every 30 minutes of use by Yulu app.
+The catch is that the Yulu will allow the customers to rent the bikes using their Android or iOS smartphones.
+Moreover, people have to use the QR code to unlock the bikes, and they will be bill after every 30 minutes of use by Yulu app.

 The bike sharing is the new stream of e-commerce that is catching up the trend in 2017 and will be going to speed up more in 2018.
-Not only in India, the startups across other countries are also raising big funds for the bike renting business.
+Not only in India, but startups across other countries are also raising big funds for the bike renting business.
 In China, Ofo and Mobile emerged as the most successful startups in renting the vehicles.

 However, it took both the companies two years to mark the success in bike renting service.
-Amit Gupta mentioned that may be the adoption is slow but more 300 million people in India have smartphones with an active data connection so it's the perfect time to get in action.
+Amit Gupta mentioned that might be the adoption is slow, but more 300 million people in India have smartphones with an active data connection, so it's the perfect time to get in action.

 Yulu currently has a team of 20 employees and the team is working under Amit Gupta at InMobi’s office for months now.
 Yulu was founded by four people without an outer investment and managed to get noticed with self-funding.
 Right now Yulu has enough amount of capital to continue working for at least for seven to nine months but Amit Gupta is expecting a big opportunity.